vishalchopra13/bookstoredbjs-1/README.md

        Bookstore.updateStock(isbn, newStock);

-# 5. Delete a book from the database using the isbn number
+# 5. Delete a book from the database using the ISBN number

        Bookstore.delete(isbn);